dsbrown1331/imitation_learning/README.md

 Describe what changes you would need to make to the code in `mountain_car_bc.py` to implement BCO.
 Answer this question before starting Part 7 and before looking at `mountain_car_bco.py`.

 ## Part 8
-Implement and test BC(0) by training an inverse dynamics model.
+Implement and test BCO(0) by training an inverse dynamics model.
 You can find starter code in `mountain_car_bco.py`.
 Report how well it works and what you tried to get it to work.
+Note, all you need to do is code the part for the inverse dynamics model.